Agatha All Along: Development

 Jac Schaeffer is the showrunner and lead director of Agatha All Along.

 At Disney's biennial D23 Expo convention in August 2019, Kathryn Hahn was revealed to be cast in the role of Agnes, Wanda Maximoff and Vision's neighbor, in the Marvel Studios Disney+ television series WandaVision (2021).
 That series' seventh episode reveals that "Agnes" is actually Agatha Harkness, a powerful witch from Marvel Comics.
 In May 2021, WandaVision head writer Jac Schaeffer signed a three-year overall television deal with Marvel Studios and 20th Television to develop additional projects for the studios' Disney+ slate.
 In pitches for several different projects centered on various characters, Schaeffer kept suggesting that Agatha be included as part of those series.
 This led to her and Marvel Studios president Kevin Feige pursuing a series centered on that character instead.
 By October 2021, a "dark comedy" spin-off from WandaVision centered on Hahn as Agatha was in early development for Disney+ from Marvel Studios, with Schaeffer returning from WandaVision as head writer and executive producer.
 Hahn's involvement was part of a larger deal she signed with Marvel Studios to reprise her role in series and films.

 During a Disney+ Day event in November 2021, the series was officially announced.
 Schaeffer was revealed to be directing episodes of the series a year later, and Gandja Monteiro was revealed as another director in December 2022, along with Rachel Goldberg in January 2023.
 Each directed three episodes of the series.
 By October 2023, Marvel Studios was changing its approach to television, hiring more traditional showrunners instead of head writers; Schaeffer was being credited as the series' showrunner by July 2024.
 Brad Winderbaum, the head of streaming, television, and animation at Marvel Studios, said Agatha All Along was the studio's least expensive series, costing less than the $40 million budget of Echo (2024), and he attributed this to the series' use of practical effects rather than computer-generated imagery.
 Marvel Studios' Feige, Louis D'Esposito, Winderbaum, and Mary Livanos also served as executive producers.
 The series is being released under Marvel Studios' "Marvel Television" label.
 Actress Debra Jo Rupp, who returned from WandaVision, described the spin-off as being a second season of WandaVision in an anthology sense, similar to the different seasons of the television series American Horror Story (2011–present).
-Agatha All Along is intended to be second in a trilogy of series that includes WandaVision and VisionQuest (2026).
+Agatha All Along is second in a trilogy of series that includes WandaVision and VisionQuest (2026).